andreassolli-oslomet/DAVE3625/README.md

 # Ruter-trip

+We chose the task about predicting the amount of passangers on a spesific bus.
+The data was gathered from a dataset provided by ruter.
 Choosing Poisson Regressor for Ruter Data Analysis

 1. Poisson Regressor is well-suited for modeling count data like passenger numbers, as it directly models a count output based on input features like date and bus line, assuming the mean and variance of the distribution are equal.